Treatment algorithm

 dietary and lifestyle modification

-All patients should be offered information about lifestyle and dietary modification, specifically increased fiber intake, adequate fluids, and not straining or spending excessive time sitting at stool.[1][13][14]
+All patients should be offered information about lifestyle and dietary modification, specifically increased fibre intake, adequate fluids, and not straining or spending excessive time sitting at stool.[1][13][14]
 Moist, gentle cleaning following a bowel movement is advised.
 These measures alone may be all that is necessary for those patients with mild symptoms.[12]

-A nonoperative approach is recommended during pregnancy, with basic treatment including laxatives, topical treatments, and analgesics.[2][14]
+A non-operative approach is recommended during pregnancy, with basic treatment including laxatives, topical treatments, and analgesics.[2][14]

 Back